Pence Tells North Korea: 'The Era Of Strategic Patience Is Over'

 Amid rising tensions with North Korea, Pence pointed to recent high-profile U.S. military actions in Syria and Afghanistan as evidence of the Trump administration's "strength and resolve."

-"North Korea would do well not to test his resolve — or the strength of the Armed Forces of the United States in this region," the vice president warned.
+"North Korea would do well not to test his resolve — or the strength of the armed forces of the United States in this region," the vice president warned.

 Pence vowed "unwavering support" for South Korea, adding, "We are with you 100 percent."

-Just ahead of Pence's arrival in Seoul, North Korea attempted and failed to launch an unidentified missile in their latest weapons test, further raising international concerns.
+Just ahead of Pence's arrival in Seoul, North Korea attempted and failed to launch an unidentified missile in its latest weapons test, further raising international concerns.
 The day before, it "brandished what appeared to be long-range and submarine-based missiles as part of a military parade, celebrating the 105th birthday of its late founder, Kim Il Sung," as we reported.

 The U.S. moved a Navy strike group toward the Korean Peninsula earlier this month, which elicited threats from Pyongyang of "tough counteraction" should the U.S. attack, as The Two-Way reported.

-So why the recently escalation of tensions with North Korea?
+So why the recent escalation of tensions with North Korea?
 Joel Wit, senior fellow at the U.S.-Korea Institute at the Johns Hopkins School of Advanced International Studies, explains on Morning Edition:

 "First, the threat has been growing for a while but it's reaching a point where it's a direct threat to the United States.
 And by that I mean, if they can put a warhead on top of a missile that can reach the United States, that's obviously a direct threat.